AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 We use mocking frameworks even more sparingly.
 It is often better to simply equip the class that has a concrete dependency with an interface, and in tests [use an in-memory fake implementation of the interface](https://dunnhq.com/posts/2024/prefer-test-doubles-over-mocking/), that can also be coded to respond and record as needed.
 This is often simpler and easier to create this class  once, than to scatter loads of mock setup and verification code throughout each test.
 Using a mocking library, then adding complex mocking code everywhere is a false economy.

-But behind the scenes, "interception" frameworks such as [Wiremock library](https://github.com/WireMock-Net/WireMock.Net) may be useful, as they maximise the code that is under test, before the test implementation has to take over.
+But behind the scenes, "interception" frameworks such as [WireMock library](https://github.com/WireMock-Net/WireMock.Net) may be useful, as they maximise the code that is under test, before the test implementation has to take over.

 We don't pay a lot of attention to the categories of test doubles.
 The fine grained-distinction between a "spy" and a "mock" is not generally relevant, and the same test double can be used for both purposes, interchangeably.